-Learning Outcomes Relevant modules D4.1.
-Develop and plan individual learning to achieve successful outcomes.
-All D4.2.
+Learn ng Outcomes Relevant modules D4.1.
+Develop and plan of individual learning to achieve successful outcomes All

+Learning Outcomes Relevant modules D4.2.
 Demonstrate the development of written, numeric and communication skills.
 CON4TE1 PRO4BPR D4.3.
 Demonstrate various methods of communicating information.
-CON4TE1 D4.4.
+All D4.4.
 Identify and solve problems within guided scenarios.
-CON4TE1
+All D4.5.
+Develop a knowledge and understanding of the principles of sustainability.
+All